duganchen/podfeeds/README.md

 time of podcasts.yaml changes.

 Remember that Lynx requires you to refresh pages manually (by pressing C-r on a page, or following links with "x").

+Apart from that, there should be nothing you need to know.
+You don't need to restart the server or force refreshes in any other way.